-Though we are discussing methods for optimizing your landing pages, it is important to start with optimizing your ads, as they have a significant influence on your landing page conversion rate.
+Though we are discussing methods for optimizing your landing pages, it is important to start with optimizing your ads, as they have a significant influence on your paid search landing page conversion rate.

 When setting up a Google AdWords campaign, similar keywords should be classed together in ad groups, each with their own sets of ads.
 Each ad group should have a dedicated landing page to ensure proper messaging harmony.

 As we have mentioned before, if your PPC ads convey a different message to what they then see on your landing page, they may feel as though they have been misled, causing them to click away and not take any action, which reduces your page’s conversion rate.

 PPC landing pages are specifically created to gather leads.
 They are built for conversions, and the typical user journey differs from the corporate website.
 While a regular website will often have multiple pages connected by a navigation bar or menu, a PPC landing page follows a specific design and messaging hierarchy to prime visitors to convert.

 According to Joanna Wiebe of Copy Hackers, an example of this messaging hierarchy is as follows:

 Everything above the fold, in the portion of the screen that is visible without the need to scroll, should focus on matching both the visitor’s stage of awareness and the messaging of the ad that led them to your page.

 Everything below the fold should be about convincing the visitor to convert.
 This can usually be achieved by answering the following questions:

 If they do believe you, what should they do?